cjohansen/replicant/README.md

 - Stateless and component-free
 - Style/class/attribute overrides during mounting and unmounting for easy transitions
-- Small API surface: Two functions and a few keywords
+- Small API surface: A few functions and a handful of keywords
 - Inline styles with Clojure maps
 - Class lists with Clojure collections
 - `innerHTML` support
+- Rendering to strings
 - No dependencies

 ## Performance